-1989-2001- As a partner in a small employment law firm, that grew while I was there from 5 lawyers to approximately 13, I once again represented management in all types of cases, in a trial practice.
-I had also developed a fairly large workers' compensation defense practice throughout West Tennessee, frequently trying cases in nearly every judicial district in West Tennessee.
-Likewise, many of our employment law clients were located in West Tennessee, including Somerville, Alamo, Mason, Humboldt, Ripley, Covington, Jackson, and Lexington.
+1989-2001- As a partner in a small employment law firm, that grew while I was there from 5 lawyers to approximately 11, I once again represented management in all types of cases, in a trial practice.
+I had also developed a fairly large regional workers' compensation defense practice, frequently trying cases throughout West Tennessee.
 We also had a national practice.
 By this time, in addition to my own caseload, I was doing quite a bit of supervision of less experienced attorneys who would handle cases under my leadership.
 I was usually lead counsel in my cases, with assistance from less experienced attorneys.
 Or, I would sit as second chair in order to supervise and develop the less experienced attorneys.